Send the link below via email or IMCopy

 Six important HR lessons from Legendary ex- HR director of Netflix.

-HR costs can be significant for many businesses, particularly for service based businesses in the tertiary or quaternary sectors.
+HRM costs can be significant for many businesses, particularly for service based businesses in the tertiary or quaternary sectors.
+One way to compensate for these costs is to hire a specialist HR firm and have them perform the HRM functions for a business.
+This is known as outsourcing.

-Examples of typical business functions that can be outsourced/ offshored:
+Examples of typical business functions that can be outsourced are:

 , using an advertising agency